 The tower, a monument from Seljuk period, was registered in Iran’s National Heritage List in 1931.

-The other possible function of the tower is working as a leading light for the travelers of the historical Silk Road.
+Others say the tower possibly used to serve as a leading light for travelers taking the historical Silk Road.

-The tower’s height is 20 meters and its area is 48 square meters.
+The monument is 20 meters tall and built in an area of around 48 square meters.

 The historical structure is made of brick and adobe.

-It is believed that the tower was made as a monument for an influential figure, but there are disputes over the identity of the person buried in the historical site.
+It is believed that the tower was made as a monument for an influential figure, but the identity of the person buried there is in dispute.